rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 **Before using this plugin, make sure you have a proper backup of your install.
 This step is not optional; it is required.
 You cannot trust any tools modifying or deleting your files.**

 For compatibility, Pro version and important information, please read this until the end.
 Last but not least, it is necessary to read the [tutorial](https://meowapps.com/media-cleaner-tutorial/).
-It is available on the official website, here: [Media Cleaner](https://meowapps.com/media-cleaner).
+It is available on the official website, here: [Media Cleaner](https://meowapps.com/plugin/media-cleaner/).

 === IMPORTANT ===

-This tool is a knife.
-Do not use it if you don't have any backup, or if you don't know what it does.
-Such a plugin is difficult to create and to maintain.
-If you understand WordPress, you probably know why.
+This tool cuts like a knife.
+Do not use this plugin if you don't have a recent backup, or if you don't understand what it does.
 This plugin does its best to help you.
 Learn how to use it and you will get awesome results.
-And don't forget to make a backup of your website.

-=== DASHBOARD ===
+=== HOW IT WORKS ===

-The files detected as not used will be listed in a specific dashboard.
-At this point, it will be up to you to delete them.
-They will be then moved to a trash internal to the plugin.
-After more testing, you can retrieve those files from the trash, or you can delete them permanently.
+Any files detected as not used will be listed in a specific dashboard.
+It will be up to you to delete them.
+Then, they will be moved to the plugin’s internal trash on the plugin.
+After more testing, you can restore those files from the trash, or you can delete them permanently.

 === COMPATIBILITY ===

-It works with any kind of media entries, including their retina and/or WebP versions.
-It is tested on modern WordPress installs (with Gutenberg) as well as older ones, with various themes and by a community of thousands of users.
+This plugin works with any kind of media entry, including retina and/or WebP versions.
+The plugin has been tested on modern WordPress installs (Gutenberg included) as well as many older versions.
+The plugin has also been tested on various themes along with a community of thousands of users.
 It does support **WooCommerce**.
-Support for specific plugins is being added little by little.
-As it requires meticulous a lot of work and testing, **the Pro version might be required if you are using complex plugins to handle the content of your website**.
+If you are using complex plugins to handle the content of your website, **the Pro version might be required**.
+I am constantly increasing compatibility with other plugins.

 === PRO VERSION ===

 The Pro version adds Filesystem Analysis, extra support for complex plugins, Live Site option and WP-CLI support.

-[Media Cleaner Pro](https://meowapps.com/media-cleaner) can scan your physical /uploads directory, and match it against the Media Library.

-It has extra support for complex plugins, such as:
+With the Filesystem Analysis, [Media Cleaner Pro](https://meowapps.com/plugin/media-cleaner/) scans your physical /uploads directory, and match it against the Media Library.
+It also has extra support for complex plugins, such as:

 - ACF (+ ACF Widgets)
 - Divi Builder
 - Fusion Builder (Avada)
+- WPBakery Page Builder
-- Visual Composer (WPBakery)
+- Visual Composer
 - Elementor
 - Beaver Builder
+- Brizy Builder
+- Oxygen Builder
+- Slider Revolution
+- Avia Framework
-- And others (Theme X, ZipList Recipe, ...)
+- And more (Theme X, YooTheme, WP Residence, WCFM MarketPlace, UberMenu, Justified Image Grid, ZipList Recipe, SmartSlider...)

 The Live Site option will analyze the online version of your website, which might enhance the accuracy of the Cleaner in edge-cases.

-Last but not least, [Media Cleaner Pro](https://meowapps.com/media-cleaner) has support for WP-CLI.
-If you have direct access (SSH) to your server, you will be able to run the plugin at a much higher speed, have it ran automatically, etc.
+Last but not least, [Media Cleaner Pro](https://meowapps.com/plugin/media-cleaner/) has support for WP-CLI.
+If you have direct access (SSH) to your server, you will be able to run the plugin at a much higher speed or have it run automatically, if you’d like.

-=== AGAIN, BE CAREFUL ===
+=== BE CAREFUL: PREPARE A BACKUP ===

-Last but not least, and... again: this plugin deletes files.
-Be careful!
-Backup is not only important, it is **necessary**.
-Don't use this plugin if you don't understand what it does and how WordPress works.
+Better to be safe than sorry.
+This plugin deletes files!
+Therefore, backup is not only important, it is **required**.
+Do not use this plugin if you are not ready.
+I can't help you if you damage your media library permanently without a backup.

 === SPECIAL THANKS ===

-- Mike Meinz, an amazing developer from the US who made a thorough debugging of the whole process, load lot of corrections and optimizations, and added support for more plugins.
+- Mike Meinz, an amazing developer from the US who made a thorough debugging of the whole process, loaded a lot of corrections and optimizations and added support for more plugins.
-- Satoshi Soma, an excellent Japanese developer who helped me when I needed it the most.
+- Satoshi Soma, an excellent Japanese developer.
+- To all the users who helped me with reproducing issues and testing new plugins and page builders.

 == Installation ==

-1. Upload `media-file-cleaner-pro` to the `/wp-content/plugins/` directory
+1. Upload the plugin to WordPress.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go in the Settings -> Media Cleaner and check the appropriate options
+3. Go to Meow Apps -> Cleaner in the sidebar and check the appropriate options.
-3. Go in Media -> Media Cleaner
+4. Go to Media -> Cleaner.

 == Screenshots ==